Kapeel/UCDavis_iPlant_workshop/README.md

 ##1.
 Browser-based Access

-The iPlant Data Store can be accessed via your browser at <https://data.iplantcollaborative.org> or <https://data.iplantc.org> (you may get a warning that the latter link is attempting to redirect you to the former, but that's okay).
+The iPlant Data Store can be accessed via your browser at <https://data.iplantcollaborative.org>.
 The browser-based method of access is arguably the most intuitive way to access your iPlant data and requires the least amount of setup.
 However, there are two major limitations that accompany this convenience: (1) you cannot upload files >2GB and (2) it is difficult or impossible to manipulate or transfer multiple files at the same time via the browser.

 #####Navigation: